 The plastic cord clamp on the umbilical cord is removed within 24 hours after birth.
 The stump should be kept clean and dry.
 Doctors no longer recommend applying alcohol or other antiseptic solutions to the stump.
 The stump falls off on its own in a week or two.
 Rarely, the umbilical cord can become infected, so any signs of redness, swelling or discharge should be checked by the doctor.

 Circumcision, if desired, usually is done within the first few days of life, often before the newborn is discharged.
 The decision about having a newborn circumcised usually depends on the parents' religious beliefs or personal preferences.
 The main medical reason for circumcision is to remove an unusually tight foreskin that is obstructing the flow of urine.
 Although circumcised males also have a lower risk of cancer of the penis and urinary tract infections, these risks can be minimized with proper hygiene.

 About 2 to 20 boys per 1,000 have some complication, usually minor bleeding or local infection.
 However, serious infection, scarring, and, very rarely, accidental amputation of the penis tip can occur.
-An equal number of uncircumcised males require a circumcision later in life.
+Some uncircumcised males require a circumcision later in life.